emmett-framework/emmett/docs/orm/relations.md

 has_one({'owner': 'User'})
 ```

 The same thing becomes necessary when you're working with model names that are not *regular plurals* in english.
-In fact, as we seen for the table naming, weppy doesn't have a *real pluralization engine*, so for example, if you have a `Mouse` model, and a many relation with it, you need to manually specify the attribute and the model names:
+In fact, as we seen for the table naming, Emmett doesn't have a *real pluralization engine*, so for example, if you have a `Mouse` model, and a many relation with it, you need to manually specify the attribute and the model names:

 ```python
 has_many({'mice': 'Mouse'})